 \subsection{Feature Attribution for Speech-to-Text}

-To better understand how S2T models associate individual output tokens with specific regions of the raw speech input or of the model's inner representations (e.g., the encoder output), we employ \textit{feature-attribution} techniques that produce token-level \textit{saliency maps}.
-These maps quantify the relevance of different portions of the input sequence in determining the model's predictions.
+To analyze how S2T models associate output tokens with regions of the speech input or internal representations (e.g., encoder outputs), we employ \textit{feature-attribution} methods that generate token-level \textit{saliency maps}, quantifying the relevance of different input segments to each prediction.

-\paragraph{Input Saliency Maps.} Let again \( \mathbf{X} \in \mathbb{R}^{T \times F} \) denote a mel-spectrogram input, where \( T \) is the number of time frames and \( F \) the number of frequency bins, and \( \mathbf{y} = (y_0, y_1, \ldots, y_I) \) the sequence of length \( I \) of the autoregressively-generated tokens predicted based on the input and the previously generated tokens \( y_{<i} \).
-To attribute the prediction of each token \( y_i \) to specific parts of the input spectrogram, we adopt SPES~\citep{fucci2025spes}, the state-of-the-art feature-attribution method designed for autoregressive S2T modeling.
+\textbf{Input Saliency Maps.} Let \( \mathbf{X} \in \mathbb{R}^{T \times F} \) denote a mel-spectrogram input, where \( T \) is the number of time frames and \( F \) the number of frequency bins, and \( \mathbf{y} = (y_0, y_1, \ldots, y_I) \) the sequence of length \( I \) of the autoregressively-generated tokens predicted based on the input and the previously generated tokens \( y_{<i} \).
+To attribute the prediction of each token \( y_i \) to specific parts of the input spectrogram, we adopt SPES~\cite{fucci2025spes}, the state-of-the-art feature-attribution method designed for autoregressive S2T modeling.
 SPES assigns a saliency score to each time-frequency element of \( \mathbf{X} \), producing a saliency map \( \text{\SM{}}_i^X \in \mathbb{R}^{T \times F} \) for each token \( y_i \), where higher values indicate greater relevance of the corresponding time-frequency regions.
 SPES operates by clustering spectrogram elements based on energy profiles--capturing acoustic components such as harmonics and background noise--and estimating the influence of each cluster by perturbing it with probability \( p_{X} \), repeated \( N_{X} \) times.
-The effect of each perturbation--i.e., masking parts of the input with 0 values--is measured by computing the Kullback-Leibler (KL) divergence \citep{kullback1951information} between the model's original output distribution \( P(y_i \mid y_{<i}, \mathbf{X}) \) and the distribution resulting from the perturbed input \( P^{(n)}(y_i \mid y_{<i}, \tilde{\mathbf{X}}^{(n)}) \) at time \( n \in \{1, \ldots, N_X\} \):
+The effect of each perturbation--i.e., masking parts of the input with 0 values--is measured by computing the Kullback-Leibler (KL) divergence \cite{kullback1951information} between the model's original output distribution \( P(y_i \mid y_{<i}, \mathbf{X}) \) and the distribution resulting from the perturbed input \( P^{(n)}(y_i \mid y_{<i}, \tilde{\mathbf{X}}^{(n)}) \) at time \( n \in \{1, \ldots, N_X\} \):

 The divergence scores are then mapped back to the corresponding cluster positions in the spectrogram and aggregated to form the token-specific saliency map \( \text{\SM{}}_i^X \in \mathbb{R}^{T \times F} \).
-Stacking all saliency maps across the output sequence \( \mathbf{y} \) yields a 3D saliency map:
+Stacking all saliency maps across the output \( \mathbf{y} \) yields a 3D saliency map: